IKNL/vantage6-algorithms/models/glm/README.md

 ```

 ## Run examples
-To follow the next examples, first prepare:
+In order to run the following examples, you need to have prepared:
-* a vantage6 server,
+* A vantage6 server
-* user,
-* 3 organizations,
-* a collaboration,
+* A user
-* 3 nodes,
+* A collaboration with 3 organizations and 3 nodes

-* and configure the nodes with the datasets "data_user1.csv", "data_user2.csv", "data_user3.csv" which you can find in iknl/vantage6-algorithms/models/glm/src/data.
+Additionally, each node should host and have configured the datasets `data_user1.csv`, `data_user2.csv`, `data_user3.csv` which you can find in iknl/vantage6-algorithms/models/glm/src/data.

 ### R
 ```R